ftsrg/cheat-sheets/README.md

 Technology Cheat Sheets
 =======================

-Getting started tutorials and cheat sheets for various technologies used in my personal and professional projects.
+Getting started tutorials and cheat sheets for various technologies used in our projects.

-The main content is in the [wiki](https://github.com/FTSRG/Technology-Cheat-Sheets/wiki).
+To get the cheat sheets, please visit the [wiki](https://github.com/FTSRG/Technology-Cheat-Sheets/wiki) of this repository.